The debt collection process: what to expect

 Once your debt is purchased by Lowell, we don't add any interest or charges to the account.
 Any payment you make towards the debt goes towards clearing your balance.

-If we don't hear from you after repeatedly trying to get in touch, we may pass your account to a solicitor to begin legal proceedings.
+As we touched on previously, if we don't hear from you after repeatedly trying to get in touch, we may pass your account to a solicitor to begin legal proceedings.
 At this stage, fees and interest could be added, increasing what you owe.

-If a County Court Judgment (CCJ) is granted, this will be visible on your credit file for 6 years, and may impact your ability to get future credit.
+If a County Court Judgment (CCJ) is granted, this will be visible on your credit file for 6 years and may impact your ability to get future credit.

 Once your debt is purchased by Lowell, we don't add any interest or charges to the account.
 Any payment you make towards the debt goes towards clearing your balance.

 Whilst all debt collection companies work in different ways, in general, they'll get in touch to speak with you about how you can begin to repay your debt.
+At Lowell, our priority is to support you with managing your debt in the way that's right for you.

 Once we've confirmed we're speaking with the account holder, we'll discuss your situation and what your intention with your debt is.
 We're here to listen and support you with your account, so depending on what your circumstances are, we'll try and offer the best solution going forward.